PoonLab/clustuneR/README.md

-# genSpaceMAUP
+# MountainPlot
 *Optimizing pairwise distance based component clustering through the Modifiable Areal Unit Problem*

-The script genSpaceMAUP.R takes in tn93 distance data from a set of population sequences and selects the most optimal cutoff threshold for the purposes of predicting component growth in a network created from this data.
+The script MountainPlot.R takes in tn93 distance data from a set of population sequences and selects the most optimal cutoff threshold for the purposes of predicting component growth in a network created from this data.
 This can be used to help parameterize molecular clustering techniques for outbreak detection and growth-forcasting in public health, and was designed to illustrate the effect that parameters such as the tn93 distance cutoff, can have on the overall information within a set of clusters.

 Our code does this by using data from earlier time to establish a log-linked model of cluster growth (discrete network components are defined here as "clusters").
 Using the latest time point, we can then validate that model of growth, and across different cutoff thresholds, this model will perform differently overall.
 The measure of performance used here is Generalized AIC (GAIC), which represents the difference in performance between a null and proposed model.
 In this case, our proposed model is based on recency (ie. two cases close together in time are more likely to connect to eachother in a network) and is corrected by the overall edge density of cases from a given year.
 Because modulating the tn93 cutoff distance used to create networks generates a trade-off between case coverage and random error, a selectable optimum GAIC should exist between extremes and this will be represented as a minimum, negative spike in GAIC.

+### NOTE

-NOTE: Fasta file headers must be of the form ID_Year for example: "K113H63_2005", before tn93 analysis is run on them.
+* Fasta file headers must be of the form ID_Year for example: "K113H63_2005", before tn93 analysis is run on them.
 Year may be collection or diagnostic, models will work better with a diagnostic year

-NOTE: This method performs best on large data sets (>1000 sequences).
+* This method performs best on large data sets (>1000 sequences).
 It can also be ineffective if the newest time-point has a lack of data (<100 sequences).
 Currently, it will automatically disregard cases from the newest year if there are fewer than 63 in that set, treating the next newest year as the new year.

 ### USAGE:

-`Rscript genSpaceMAUP.R -f tn93Output.txt -o run1`
+`Rscript MountainPlot.R -f ../ExampleData/Example_tn93.txt -o Example`

+The "Example" directory contains example output and data-set for user testing.

 ### REQUIREMENTS: